sailkit/sailkit/README.md

 ## Why SailKit?

-Email is notoriously challenging.
-Crafting responsive, visually consistent emails across various email clients and devices is not a trivial task.
+Email is notoriously challenging. crafting responsive, visually consistent emails across various email clients and devices is not a trivial task.
 SailKit simplifies this process by:

 - Offering a clean and intuitive API for composing, rendering, and previewing email templates.
 - Providing Svelte 5 primitives that feel natural and ergonomic to use.